andrewgazelka/andrewgazelka.github.io/_posts/2023-04-2-rust-named-parameters.markdown

 I combine the more traditional Java approach of having a separate method for required parameters.
 It is ergonomic, but for me personally not too hacky like `rust-typed-builder`.

+Unfortunately, required fields are not named, but I think this is a good tradeoff for not having decently-hacky code.

 ```rust
 #[derive(Debug, Build, Serialize)]
 pub struct ChatRequest {